-Add a shared PCI device to the virtual machine and select the appropriate PCI device to enable GPU pass-through on the virtual machine.
+In the vSphere Web Client, add a shared PCI device to the virtual machine and select the appropriate NVIDIA device.

-Install VMware Tools and Horizon Agent in the guest operating system and reboot.
+Install Horizon Agent in the guest operating system and reboot.

-After you perform these tasks, you must add the virtual machine to a manual pool View desktop pool so that you can access the guest operating system using PCoIP.
+After you perform these tasks, you must add the virtual machine to a manual pool Horizon 7 desktop pool so that you can access the guest operating system using PCoIP.
 In a PCoIP session, you can then activate the NVIDIA display adapter in the guest operating system.